Jutho/TestExtras.jl/README.md

     constant propagation of a certain variable, even though you want to keep it as a symbol in the test, for example because you want to loop over possible values.
 In that case, you can interpolate the value into the `@constinferred` expression.

+    However, because this macro works by defining a new function, it cannot be used inside other functions.
+Therefore, `@testinferred` is provided as a variant that works inside functions, but without constant propagation.
+In fact, `@constinferred f(args...)` is equivalent to `@testinferred f(args...) constprop=true`, where the optional keyword argument `constprop` (default `false`) controls whether constant propagation is applied.

 Some example is probably more insightful.
 We define a new function `mysqrt` that is type-unstable with respect to real values of the argument `x`, at least if the keyword